NjohPrince/building-a-zombie-factory-in-solidity/003-extra-security-layer/description.md

 - Adding more abilities or constrains to our zombies: reduce feeding rate, setting a cooldown time for our zombies and

+- We will use our modifier in the zombiehelper.sol file to create some functions.

+Our game will have some incentives for people to level up their zombies:

+For zombies level 2 and higher, users will be able to change their name.

+For zombies level 20 and higher, users will be able to give them custom DNA.